-Prior to 1989, the Soviet Ministry of Gas Industry was a separate energy entity.
-Large reserves of natural gas in Sibera and the Ural and Volga regions initiated Russia’s push for gas production in the 1960s and 1970s.
-In 1989, the Soviet Ministry of Gas Industry was then converted to Gazprom, a corporation dedicated to the production of gas.
-Since 2000, new president Vladimir Putin placed heavy restraints on oligarch companies in Russia by implementing state control.
-The company became privatized with a majority held by the Russian Federation.
+Gazprom's historical developmentRussian energy giant Gazprom takes its roots in the Ministry of Gas Industry of the Union of Soviet Socialist Republics (USSR), which was a separate energy entity prior to 1989.
+Large reserves of natural gas in Siberia and the Ural and Volga regions initiated the Soviet Union's push for gas production in the 1960s and 1970s.
+In 1989, the ministry was converted to Gazprom, a state concern dedicated to gas production, and in 1993, the company became privatized.
+However, at the beginning of 2000s, the Kremlin imposed tighter control on oligarch companies, and Gazprom's majority was held by the Russian government.
+Currently, Gazprom, a public joint stock company (PJSC), is one of the largest businesses in Russia.
+In the energy sector, it is also active in LNG production and trade as well as oil production and refining.
 The company also owns subsidiaries in other sectors such as finance, media, and aviation.

 Gazprom in EuropeEurope has been a significant importer of Gazprom’s natural gas products.
-Germany and the Netherlands are Gazprom’s largest customer countries based on gas sales volume.
+Netherlands and Germany are Gazprom’s largest customer countries outside former Soviet countries based on gas sales volume.
 Gazprom transports much of its products through pipelines, many that travel through Ukraine to various European countries.
-In Ukraine, gas disputes have arisen between Ukrainian company Naftohaz Ukrayiny and Gazprom due to natural gas supplies, prices, and debts.
-The dispute began in 2005 due to prices of natural gas as well as the cost of transport.
-Since then, the issue has flamed up repeatedly, aggravated further by the latest Russian-Ukrainian territorial conflict.
-In 2014, Gazprom reported a heavy decrease of sales and profits, which is likely due to the sanctions and the depreciation of the rubel implemented by the U.S. and the EU in the course of the Ukrainian conflict.
+Since mid-2000s, several gas disputes have arisen between Ukrainian company Naftohaz Ukrayiny and Gazprom due to natural gas supplies, prices, and debts.
+The current contract of Gazprom with Ukraine as a gas transit state runs until 2024.